ocaml/ocamlbuild/manual/manual.md

   will try to compile the plugin, which it may not always do, for example when you only ask for cleaning or documentation.

-- The `-plugin-option FOO` option will ignore the command-line option `FOO` during the first run (for plugin compilation), and activate it during the second run, when invoking `myocamlbuild`.
+- The `-plugin-option FOO` option will pass the command-line option `FOO` to the `myocamlbuild` invocation -- and ignore it during plugin compilation.

 - The `-plugin-tag` and `-plugin-tags` options allow to pass tags that will be used to compile the plugin.
 For example, if someone